Business Continuation Planning

 - Sell or liquidate the business.

 As lawyers and trusted business advisers to small business owners, we have counseled clients on creating a business continuation plan to help you determine which of these alternatives is best adaptable to your unique situation and to find funds that will be needed to assure that your business continuation plans will be implemented.
 This estate planning process is now complicated by the changes to the estate tax laws.
-After 2012, the estate tax laws are uncertain because the Tax Relief Act of 2010 ends the estate tax exemption at the end of 2012 and Congress has not taken any steps to make provisions for the estate tax exemption after 2012.
-As a business owners you need to be mindful of the changes to the law in order to find a method that will best provide for your family upon your death or disability.
+The Tax Relief Act of 2010 ended the estate tax exemption at the end of 2012.
+This, and other complicated and ever-changing tax laws make it imperative to have proper estate planning in place.
+As a business owner you need to be mindful of the changes to the law in order to find a method that will best provide for your family upon your death or disability.

-Please contact George Bellas (firstname.lastname@example.org or 847.823.9030 Ext: 219) for a personal consultation to evaluate your unique situation and establish a plan that protects your business and family.
+Please contact Eleni P. Sianis (firstname.lastname@example.org or 847.823.9030 Ext: 212) for a personal consultation to evaluate your unique situation and establish a plan that protects your business and family.

 Attorneys at Law